quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_software_setup_instructions.md

 - ROS focused solutions (Using either python/C++ to publish/subscribe to the QCar 2 nodes)

-The below instructions show you how to set up the **Development Docker Container**.
+Note: Isaac ROS is already installed on the QCar 2.
+You will only need to install the Nvidia Container Toolkit.

 1. To get started please install [Nvidia-Container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-the-nvidia-container-toolkit)

     **_NOTE:_**  If you're not sure what to install, use the [Debian-based installation for the toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#with-apt-ubuntu-debian).
 Then [Configure Your Docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#with-apt-ubuntu-debian).

-    The dev team had to install `nvidia-container-toolkit-base` package manually since the instructions on the Nvidia website was failing to install this.
+    The dev team had to install `nvidia-container-toolkit-base` package manually since the instructions on the Nvidia website commands were failing to install this.
+Please do this if necessary.

 2. Navigate to the following directory: